-- July 2022: Conduct lighting upgrades by installing LED lighting and sensors in the Melbourne Office (Scope 2 emissions) This has been actioned. - 2) July 2023: Complete a waste audit on the Morwell Site in Victoria (Scope 3 emissions) - July 2024: Engage with waste contractors to weigh in waste collected for better accountability (Scope 3 emissions) This has been actioned. - 4) July 2026: Install lighting control sensors at the Morwell Plant (Scope 2 Emissions) This has been actioned. - 5) July 2027: Conduct a feasibility study on the installation of Solar on the roof of the Morwell plant (Scope 2 and 3 emissions) - July 2022-28: Ongoing, working with suppliers to improve and reduce inefficiencies in the supply chain (Scope 3 Emissions) - 7) July 2022-32: Conducting a feasibility study for the purchase of electrical forklifts for the Morwell plant (Scope 1 and 2 emissions).
+- July 2022: Conduct lighting upgrades by installing LED lighting and sensors in the Melbourne Office (Scope 2 emissions) This has been actioned. - 2) July 2023: Complete a waste audit on the Morwell Site in Victoria (Scope 3 emissions) - 3) July 2024: Engage with waste contractors to weigh in waste collected for better accountability (Scope 3 emissions) This has been actioned. - 4) July 2026: Install lighting control sensors at the Morwell Plant (Scope 2 Emissions) This has been actioned. - 5) July 2027: Conduct a feasibility study on the installation of Solar on the roof of the Morwell plant (Scope 2 and 3 emissions) This has been actioned - 6) July 2022-28: Ongoing, working with suppliers to improve and reduce inefficiencies in the supply chain (Scope 3 Emissions) - 7) July 2022-32: Conducting a feasibility study for the purchase of electrical forklifts for the Morwell plant (Scope 1 and 2 emissions).

-Emissions reduction actions (current reporting period)
+Emissions reduction actions

-- 1) The Melbourne Office was relocated to a more energy efficient location.
-The office uses L.E.D. lighting which was an important selection criterion for the new location. - 2) CTEA engaged with their waste contractors to ensure the waste collected was appropriately weighed and measured through-out the duration of the reporting period.
-This was a more accurate depiction when compared to the estimation in waste carried out due to the unavailability of the weights collected.
-This reduced the total waste emissions by 97% which is quite significant - 3) The team has also included in a previously excluded emissions source which is the emissions from Sea freight shipping.
-This is a step towards greater accountability and transparent reporting of Scope 3 emissions for CTEA.
+- The Melbourne Office was relocated to a more energy efficient location.
+The new office uses L.E.D. lighting which was an important selection criterion for the location. - 2) CTEA engaged with their waste contractors to ensure the waste collected was appropriately weighed and measured throughout the duration of the reporting period.
+This was a more accurate depiction when compared to the estimation of waste carried out due to the unavailability of the weights collected.
+This reduced the total waste emissions by 97%, which is quite significant. - 3) The team has also included in a previously excluded emissions source such as the emissions from Sea freight shipping.
+This is a step towards greater accountability and transparent reporting of Scope 3 emissions for CTEA. - 4) The Morwell site has installed a 30 kVA Solar Generation system on the plant roof with an export output of 15 kVA.
+This system became operational in Nov 2023 and has since greatly reduced the energy consumption on site contributing immensely to a reduction in Scope 2 and 3 emissions from electricity.